West Lake,the tea hills,Longjing in the leaf.

 The Broken Bridge in mist.

-The lake's north shore is empty before 7 am.
-We walk the Bai Causeway from the Broken Bridge to the Solitary Hill, with the morning mist lifting off the water and the pavilions emerging one at a time.
-The boat tours start at 8.
+The lake's north shore is empty before 07:00.
+We walk the Bai Causeway from the Broken Bridge to Solitary Hill, with morning mist lifting off the water and the pavilions emerging one at a time.
+The boat tours start at 08:00.
+The walk takes about an hour at a slow pace.

 Meijiawu tea village